 Genetic tests

-Genetic screening tests are recommended for couples in the general population before or at the beginning of pregnancy.
+Genetic screening tests are recommended before or at the beginning of pregnancy.
 These tests are tailored to the couple's specific needs and are typically done in consultation with a genetic counselor.
-No appointment is necessary for these tests.
+No appointment is necessary for these tests and they are available to the general population, even where there is no family history of genetic disease.

-The purpose of screening tests is to identify carrier couples who are at risk of having children with severe and common genetic diseases that currently have no treatment, even in the absence of a family history of such diseases.
+The purpose of screening tests is to identify carrier couples who are at risk of having children with relatively common but severe genetic diseases for which no treatment currently exists.

 Most of the diseases included in the screening are inherited in an autosomal recessive manner.
-This means that an individual can only be affected if they inherit two copies of the defective gene, one from each parent.
+This means that a child can only be affected if he/she inherits two copies of the defective gene, one from each carrier parent.
 Carriers, who have one copy of the mutated gene, are typically healthy.
 However, if two carriers have a child together, there is a 25% chance of the child being affected by the disease in each pregnancy.

 The prevalence of carriers for the diseases included in the screening is high, ranging from 1 in 25 to 1 in 100 individuals.
 This means that even couples without a family history of these diseases have a chance of being carriers and being at risk of having a child with the disease.

-Both spouses are encouraged to participate in the screening, but it is still possible to proceed with the tests if only one spouse is available (preferably the wife).
-For Clalit Health services insured individuals, it is necessary to bring a Kupat Holim card.
+Both spouses are encouraged to undergo screening, but it is possible to proceed with the tests even if only one spouse is available (preferably the wife).
+For Clalit Health services insured individuals, it is necessary to bring a Kupat Cholim card.

 Couples with a family history of a disease or known carriers of the diseases being tested will be referred for individual genetic counseling as soon as possible.
 It is important to bring relevant medical documents for scheduling an appointment with the prenatal clinic.

-The Ministry of Health provides a list of recommended tests on its website, and more information about genetic tests can also be obtained from them.
+The Ministry of Health provides a list of recommended tests on its website, along with additional information.

 In addition to genetic screening tests, there are also advanced methods available for prenatal genetic diagnosis, such as preimplantation genetic diagnosis (PGD).
-This method can help reduce the risk of having a child with a genetic disease by examining embryos created through in vitro fertilization and selecting only those without the identified genetic mutations or abnormalities.
+This method helps to reduce the risk of having a child with a genetic disease by examining embryos created through in vitro fertilization and selecting only those without the identified genetic mutations or abnormalities.

-Another technique called "preimplantation genetic screening" (PGS) allows for the examination of the number of chromosomes in embryos.
+Another technique, known as preimplantation genetic screening (PGS), allows for the examination of the number of chromosomes in embryos.
 This method is particularly useful for women over the age of 36, those experiencing difficulty conceiving, repeated miscarriages, or failures in the in vitro fertilization process.
 By selecting embryos with a normal number of chromosomes, the chances of a successful pregnancy can be significantly increased.

-Apart from invasive prenatal diagnostic tests such as amniocentesis and placental cyst testing, non-invasive prenatal testing (NIPT) has also been developed.
+Apart from invasive prenatal diagnostic tests such as amniocentesis and chorionic villus sampling, non-invasive prenatal testing (NIPT) has also been developed.
 This test analyzes fetal DNA present in the mother's bloodstream and can detect chromosomal changes in the fetus.
 NIPT can be performed routinely from the 10th week of pregnancy and is especially effective in detecting changes related to the number of chromosomes, such as Down syndrome.
 However, it is not applicable to single-gene disorders.

 Shaare Zedek has also developed a method for detecting changes related to recessive genes in fetal DNA during pregnancy.
 This method has been successfully tested on couples at different stages of pregnancy, and the results were validated by standard prenatal tests and post-birth examinations of the children, showing a 100% match between the methods.
 This fast and cost-effective method can be applied to various autosomal recessive diseases that exist in diverse populations worldwide during prenatal testing.